 Students' answers will vary according to their experiences.
 One specialized market is that for military weapons.
 The stock exchange provides a specialized market for buying and selling company shares, and there are specialized markets for selling government bonds and foreign currencies.
 Specialized retail outlets could include movie theaters specializing in "art" films, wine shops, cheese shops, language schools, and so forth.
-Media such as the Web allow firms in specialized markets to advertise their products at relatively low cost and also permit customers to conduct interactive online searches for relatively specialized goods and services.
+Media such as the Web allow firms in specialized markets to advertise their products at relatively low cost, and also permit customers to conduct interactive online searches for relatively specialized goods and services.

-5. (Shape of the PPF) Suppose a production possibilities frontier includes the following combinations:
+16. (Shape of the PPF) Suppose a production possibilities frontier includes the following data points:

-Cars Washing Machines
+Data Point Cars Washing Machines

-0 1,000
+\mathbf{A} 0 1,000

-100 600
+В 100 600

-200 0
+\mathbf{C} 200 0